VAT Rates in Slovenia

-A VAT is commonly used by governments around the world as one of their main sources of revenue.
+Governments around the world use VAT as one of their main sources of revenue.
 Failure to report and pay VAT may therefore result in heavy penalties.

-EU member state governments want to ensure that they receive taxes on all goods and services consumed by their citizens.
+Governments want to ensure that they receive taxes on all goods and services consumed by their citizens.
 Physical products are taxed at customs.
-Digital products don’t cross any borders to pass through customs.
-As a business, you are made responsible to charge the applicable VAT regardless whether you are based inside or outside the EU.
+Electronically supplied services (ESS) don’t cross any borders to pass through customs.
+As a business, you are made responsible to charge the applicable VAT regardless whether you are based inside or outside Slovenia.

-As a supplier of electronically supplied services (i.e. digital products) to EU customers, you’re responsible for applying, collecting and remitting VAT to the individual 28 member states at their various VAT rates (Article 196 VAT Directive).
-This has been simplified in 2015 with the Mini One Stop Shop (MOSS).
+As a supplier of ESS to end-consumers, you’re responsible for applying, collecting and remitting VAT to the individual governments at their various VAT rates.

 Exceptions to Charging VAT in Slovenia

-If your customer owns a valid ID za DDV, you’re exempt from charging VAT in intra-community (EU) and cross-border (international) supplies.
+If your customer owns a valid VAT ID, you’re exempt from charging VAT in intra-community (EU) and cross-border (international) supplies.
 The transaction is covered by the reverse charge mechanism.
 With the reverse charge mechanism, the buyer is responsible for filing VAT on the transaction.
-We have a more detailed compliance guide for handling VAT in Slovenia.